Age cannot wither her, nor custom stale

 On this day, in 30 BC, Cleopatra committed suicide: First, she bathed in milk.
 Then she bathed in wine.
 Then she enticed an asp to bite her wrist.

-“Bless her when she is riggish,” wrote Shakespeare — and by “riggish” he meant lustful and promiscuous, both of which things Cleopatra purportedly was.
+“Bless her when she is riggish,” wrote Shakespeare — and by “riggish” he meant lustful and licentious, both of which things Cleopatra most certainly had a reputation for.

-But did you know that she was also a world-class drinker — truly one of the original frisky whiskey women?
+But did you know that she was also a world-class drinker — truly one of the original independent thinkers and drinkers?

 Cleopatra was also very adept at using wine as a weapon.
 As the states woman and politician, few rules few rulers of either sex have been as effective or as ruthless.